Purchase CacheGuard

 Exceeding the system’s capacity can lead to traffic blocking or slower performance, so plan accordingly.

-The CacheGuard Gateway Manager (or simply CacheGuard Manager) pricing is based on the number of Gateways you need to manage.
+The CacheGuard Gateway Manager (or simply CacheGuard Manager) subscription price is based on the number of Gateways you need to manage.
 Here’s a more detailed breakdown of the pricing model:

 -